sign-language-translator/sign-language-datasets/README.md

 1. We can obtain standard dictionaries from reputable organizations in each country and concatenate signs from them using standardized grammar rules to translate & synthesize datasets.
 2. We can record people performing the signs from the dictionary to capture diversity of accents.
-3. We can scrape sign language videos and use deep learning to generate their transcriptions & translations.
+3. We can scrape sign language videos and use deep learning to generate their glosses & translations.

 Because most regional languages will have very few hours of data, the best approach will be to train a **many-to-many seq2seq translation model**.